jojozhuang/jojozhuang.github.io/_portfolio/game-store-jsp.md

 index: 290
 tags: [Java, Servlet, JSP, Beans, MySQL]
 image: /assets/gamestorejsp/thumbnail.png
-excerpt: An online eCommerce web store, developed with MySQL and Servlet/JSP in Java.
+excerpt: An online eCommerce web store, built with MySQL and Servlet/JSP in Java.
 category: dotnet
 ---

-> This web application is developed by Servlet and JSP in Java.
+> An online eCommerce web store, built with MySQL and Servlet/JSP in Java.

 Features are described as follows: